NBN Speed Test

-When you choose NBN with Optus, you have the power to select the internet speed that suits you.
+When you choose nbn with Optus, you can select the internet speed that suits you.

-You can add one of our NBN Speed Packs to our flexible plans anytime, so you never have to be without superfast internet speed.
+You can add one of our nbn Speed Packs to our flexible plans anytime.

-- Overseas content - downloading overseas content rather than domestic content takes longer because Australia is far away from most countries #whoopwhoop
+- Overseas content - downloading overseas content rather than domestic content takes longer because Australia is far away from most countries.

-- Traffic jams - you can make sure your modem is prepared for multiple users by selecting one of our lightning-fast NBN Speed Packs.
+- Traffic jams - you can make sure your modem is prepared for multiple users by selecting one of our nbn Speed Packs.

-- Viruses - protect your devices against speed-stealing viruses and malware with security software
+- Viruses - protect your devices against viruses and malware with security software.

-- Pull vs push - with NBN we can supercharge your downloading ("pull") and uploading ("push") speeds #problemsolved
+- Pull vs push - with NBN we change your downloading (‘pull’) and uploading (‘push’) speeds.